AngellXR/xrshowcase/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `python3 -m http.server`

+Runs the app in the development mode (alternate).\
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

+### `npm run deploy`

+After installing gh-pages and adding deploy scripts to the package.json, this command builds the app for production to the github pages\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [gh-pages-deployment](https://create-react-app.dev/docs/deployment/#github-pages) for more information.

 ### `npm test`